Micxxxman/ROS2-movit-Robot-arm-control/README.md

 reference :https://www.youtube.com/watch?v=OSL-zqw4cXs

-change the urdf CMakeLists.txt file and package.xml you can refer the my CMakeLists.txt file and package.xml, it is noly to modify the project name.
+change the urdf CMakeLists.txt file and package.xml you can refer the my CMakeLists.txt file and package.xml, it is only to modify the project name.

 ```
 cd your_workspace